gracebultez/watershed-accumulation/README.md

-# watershed-delineation
+# Hydrologic Analysis
-### This project explores flow accumulation and direction from a pour point in a watershed.
+### This project explores watershed delineation in ArcGIS Pro.
+#### Running tools such as fill, flow accumulation, and flow direction on the DEM raster, you can delineate a watershed from a certain pour point.